SkiNavApp/terms-and-conditions/index.md

 - app version
 - interaction patterns
 - crash/diagnostic information
-- IP country (after deriving the IP country Google immediately delted your IP address)
+- coarse geo-location derived from IP address (the full IP address is not logged or stored)

 Firebase does **not** receive personal information such as name, email, or identifiers.

-Firebase Analytics (Google) acts as a data processor on our behalf.
+Firebase Analytics acts as a data processor on our behalf.
 Processing is governed by Google’s Data Processing Agreement and the use of EU Standard Contractual Clauses (SCCs) to safeguard international data transfers outside the UK/EU.
-Google might processed data on servers located outside the UK or EU (including the United States).
+Google may process data on servers located outside the UK or EU (including the United States).
 These transfers rely on GDPR-approved safeguards.

 ### 4.1 Children’s Data
 SkiNav is not intended for children under 16.